LAYERS OF LIFE:

 older than the self we claim to be.

-(with practiced sarcasm) People have to discover “truth” on their own.
+Ron: (with practiced sarcasm) People have to discover “truth” on their own.
 What we call "truth" is merely a mental construct.
-Without the right scaffolding, understanding remains on flimsy ground.
-That is why most preachers are ineffectual.
+Without the a firm scaffolding based on experience, understanding remains on flimsy ground.
+Isn't that why most preachers are ineffectual?
 In time, perhaps truth will reveal itself.
-Yet is that notion "we have the truth" itself a notion?
+Yet isn't the notion "we have the truth" itself a enigmatic notion?

-(shrugging lightly, eyes still on the image) Who knows?
+Linda: (shrugging lightly, eyes still on the image) Who knows?
 Time strips away all constructs.
 Maybe that is the only truth?
-Eventually, everything eventually disappears . . .
+Eventually, everything completely disappears . . .